artemis15/sp/Simple Labs/Lab2.md

 # Lab 2: Search Groups and Messages
 Introduction
 In this lab you will add a new table to your Search Results and create a new Message to be used within a widget.
-30 Minutes

-Step 1: Add Additional Knowledge Base to Search Groups
+## Step 1: Add Additional Knowledge Base to Search Groups

 Go to Service Portal > Portals > Your Portal